 - Review case files of the 5 selected cases for photographs, patient consent signatures and required documentation as soon as possible after the notification is posted on the Board's website. - Detailed instructions on how to upload case reports will be sent to the candidates along with the 5 selected cases. - Carefully read the instructions on case preparation.
 Failure to submit the cases according to the specific instructions may lead to disqualification.
 The ABPS website also includes a case report webinar that goes through the steps required to prepare the 5 selected cases. - Patient consent, preoperative, intraoperative and postoperative photos (≥ 90 days after the procedure) are required for each selected case.
 Candidates lacking three-month post-operative photos are encouraged to locate the patient and attempt to obtain the necessary photos/documentation prior to contacting the Board Office about a deficiency.
 Three additional cases will automatically be assigned to candidates who notify the Board Office of incomplete case report documentation.
 This assignment is FINAL the three additional cases will not be removed, even if the documentation or photos are obtained at a later date completing the original case(s).
-The case report upload deadline is August 15, 2024.
-Candidates must request three additional cases for incomplete case reports no later than August 9, 2024.
-All cases, including the three additional cases, must be finalized by August 15th.
+The case report upload deadline is Monday, August 18, 2025 by 12:00 p.m.
+EST. Candidates must request three additional cases for incomplete case reports no later than Wednesday, August 13, 2025.
+All cases, including the three additional cases, must be finalized by Monday, August 18th (by 12:00 p.m.
+EST).
 No exceptions.